jboss-developer/jboss-eap-quickstarts/messaging-clustering/README.md

     * Restarts the servers.

     _NOTE: If your `helloworld-mdb` quickstart is not located at the same level in the file structure as this quickstart, you must modify its path in this script.
-Find the 'NOTE:' in the file for instructions._
+Find the `NOTE:` in the file for instructions._

 2. Open a command prompt, navigate to the root directory of this quickstart, and run the following command to run the script: